Lijingtangbo/TE-rate_manuscript/README.md

-# TE-rate_manuscript
+# For manuscript
-A bovine GWAS reveals determinants of mobilization rate and dynamics of endogenous retroviruses
+GWAS reveals determinants of mobilization rate and dynamics of an active endogenous retrovirus of cattle